yukikurage/purescript-jelly/docs/05-Useful-Hooks.md

       text $ show <$> heavySignal
 ```

-As a solution, a new Signal can be created and updated through it.
+As a solution, we can create a new Signal and updated through it.

 ```purs
 heavyComponent = do